maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam18/test-2/passage-2.md

 **Video Script Prompt**

 **Objective:**
-"To introduce the rapid advancements in AI, from specialized tasks to the future possibility of Artificial General Intelligence (AGI), and the fundamental challenge of ensuring it aligns with human values."
+"To tell the story of AI's rapid growth, framing its 'birth' and evolution from a specialized tool into a potential superintelligence that escapes our human limitations."

 **Target Vocabulary:**
 "This video covers the foundational concepts of AI's power and potential."